cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 * `HEX` is the hexadecimal representation of the bytes, all in capital letters, no `0x` prefix,
 * and `len()` is encoded as a Big-Endian uint64.

 This is to prevent transaction hash malleability.
-The point #1 about invertiblity assures that transaction `body` and `auth_info` values are not malleable, but the transaction hash still might be malleable with point #1 only, because the SIGN_MODE_TEXTUAL strings don't follow the byte ordering defined in `body_bytes` and `auth_info_bytes`.
+The point #1 about invertibility assures that transaction `body` and `auth_info` values are not malleable, but the transaction hash still might be malleable with point #1 only, because the SIGN_MODE_TEXTUAL strings don't follow the byte ordering defined in `body_bytes` and `auth_info_bytes`.
 Without this hash, a malicious validator or exchange could intercept a transaction, modify its transaction hash _after_ the user signed it using SIGN_MODE_TEXTUAL (by tweaking the byte ordering inside `body_bytes` or `auth_info_bytes`), and then submit it to Tendermint.

 By including this hash in the SIGN_MODE_TEXTUAL signing payload, we keep the same level of guarantees as [SIGN_MODE_DIRECT](./adr-020-protobuf-transaction-encoding.md).